 The following categories are a guide.
-Once you review these and feel comfortable that you can qualify as a first time home buyer, set up an appointment with a Mortgage Broker and let them help you determine the best course of action to take.
+Once you review these and feel comfortable that you can qualify as a first time home buyer, set up an appointment with a Mortgage Broker, on this website they will help you determine the best course of action to take.

 Review your Income

 What is your monthly income?
 What is your combined Income?

 (Are you combining your income with your spouse or partner?)

 Besides your Incomes from work are their other sources you want to include?